 Lady Elizabeth Sinclair1

-Lady Elizabeth Sinclair was born before 1606.
-She was the daughter of George Sinclair, 5th Earl of Caithness and Lady Jean Gordon.2 She married George Lindsay, 14th Earl of Crawford, son of Henry Lindsay, 13th Earl of Crawford and Helen Chisholm, circa 21 May 1621.3
+Lady Elizabeth Sinclair was the daughter of George Sinclair, 5th Earl of Caithness and Lady Jean Gordon.2 She married George Lindsay, 14th Earl of Crawford, son of Henry Lindsay, 13th Earl of Crawford and Helen Chisholm, circa 21 May 1621.3

 From circa 21 May 1621, her married name became Lindsay.
-As a result of her marriage, Lady Elizabeth Sinclair was styled as Countess of Crawford in 1623.
+After her marriage, Lady Elizabeth Sinclair was styled as Countess of Crawford in 1623.

 Child of Lady Elizabeth Sinclair and George Lindsay, 14th Earl of Crawford